Songonge/Songonge/README.md

 👋 Hi there, I'm Edwige Songong!
-I’m a Researcher and Data Analyst with a passion for turning data into actionable insights for better decision-making processes.
+I’m a Researcher and Data Analyst passionate about turning data into actionable insights for better decision-making processes.

 ## About Me
 With a PhD in Civil Engineering and a diverse background in technology management, mathematical sciences, and physics, I've spent years honing my ability to analyze complex data sets and translate them into actionable insights.
-My passion for data-driven insights is complemented by my proficiency in various software tools and programming languages.
+My proficiency in various software tools and programming languages complements my passion for data-driven insights.
 I thrive on solving complex challenges and making a positive impact through data-driven decisions.
 My goal is to apply my analytical skills to drive innovation, improve outcomes, and support strategic initiatives within organizations.

 ## Skills :hammer_and_wrench:
 * **Technical Skills**: Microsoft Excel, SQL, Power BI, Tableau, Data Analysis & Visualization, Statistics, Amazon QuickSight, FEA in ABAQUS, Teaching, Mentoring, Research & Development, Project Management
 * **Soft Skills**: Presentation, Details-oriented, Excellent written and oral communication, Problem-solving, Decision-making, Critical thinking, Leadership, Teamwork, Time management

 ## Data Analytics Projects :books:
+* [Technical Test for a Data Analyst Profile at DataBeez](https://github.com/Songonge/Hack2Hire_TestTech_DataScience_4): In this project, I collaborated with [EKLOU Kossi Dodji](https://github.com/ekd001) to explore, analyze, develop a credit scoring prediction model, and create an interactive dashboard to visualize results.
+The project goal was part of a recruitment process at DataBeez.
 * [Data Analyst Internship at Cognorise Infotech](https://github.com/Songonge/CognoRise-Infotech): During this internship, I worked on three projects involving Flight Delays and Cancellations, Netflix Content, and Spotify Songs.
 * [Data Analyst Internship at MeriSKILL](https://github.com/Songonge/MeriSKILL): During this internship, I worked on a project about HR Analytics to provide recommendations to enhance workforce management and improve employee retention.
 On the other hand, the Sales Analysis project helped me identify top-selling products, key trends, and months with major sales.
 Then, I provided recommendations to boost annual sales.
 * [Donation Analysis](https://github.com/Songonge/Data-Analytics-Projects/tree/main/All%20Projects/Donation%20Analysis): In this project, I evaluated donation patterns and donor behaviors to optimize future campaigns and maximize contributions.